prjunnamed/prjcombine/docs/xc9500/database.rst

 The following tile kinds exist:

-- per-MC bits tile: identical for all chips in the database, the coordinate is a single number and corresponds to the row coordinate of the fuse
+- per-MC bits tile: identical for all chips in the database, the coordinate is a list of three numbers, in order:

+  - always 0
+  - row coordinate of the fuse
+  - always 0

 - per-FB bits tile: identical for all chips in the database, the coordinate is a list of 3 numbers, in order:

+  - always 0
   - row
-  - bit
-  - column
+  - bit within row; this should be decoded into column and bit as follows:

+    - column: ``crd.bit % 9``
+    - bit: ``6 + crd.bit // 9``

 - IMUX bits tile: chip-specific, the coordinate is the same as for per-FB bits tile
 - global bits tile: identical for all chips in the database, the coordinate